“As for me and my family, we have said ‘Good-bye’ to hunger!”

 Could you help a family in poverty by funding them to start learning Foundations for Farming?

 - £25 a month will fund a farmer to be trained in Foundations for Farming for a year.

-- A one off donation of £50 will rent a piece of land 16m x 39m, known as a Pfumvudza plot, which is the size needed to feed a family of 6 from for a year.
+- A one-off donation of £50 will rent a piece of land 16m x 39m, known as a Pfumvudza plot, which is the size needed to feed a family of 6 for a year.

 - A one-off donation of £120 can provide a trained farmer with a ‘Pfumvudza Pack’ containing all the seeds and equipment needed to get started.
 Your donation will also cover the rent of a pfumvudza plot.